SC landmark verdict: Ministry of Petroleum writes for recovering GIDC arrears

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Following the Supreme Court’s verdict the Ministry of Petroleum has issued directives to the fertilizer companies, government power companies, IPPs, K-Electric, generals industry, gas companies to deposit the Gas infrastructure Development Cess arrears worth Rs520b collected years ago.
+KARACHI: Following the Supreme Court’s verdict the Ministry of Petroleum has issued directives to the fertilizer companies, government power companies, IPPs, K Electric, generals industry, gas companies to deposit the Gas infrastructure Development Cess arrears worth Rs 520bn collected years ago.

 The Supreme Court had also set the deadline for deposition of the GIDC arrears from Aug 1 and the Ministry of Petroleum directed the companies to deposit arrears in 24 installments.
 According to Petroleum Division, till July 31 the GIDC arrears have increased beyond Rs 520bn.